ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
     export ANSIBLE_HOST_KEY_CHECKING=False
     source ~/export-clustering-sp-details.sh
     ```

+1. Within the SSH session to the Linux jumpbox VM, run the following to extend the $PATH environment variable to include the location of the utility scripts that are part of the cloned repo:

+    ```sh
+    source util/source_path.sh
+    ```

+1. Within the SSH session to the Linux jumpbox VM, run the following to export environment variables referencing the fencing agent service principal for the SAP HANA SID you are provisioning:

+    ```sh
+    source set-clustering-auth-HN1.sh
+    ```

 1. Within the SSH session to the Linux jumpbox VM, run the following to initiate the Ansible-based provisioning of the lab environment: